Culture of New Zealand: Cultural history

 Polynesian explorers reached the islands between 1250 and 1300.
 Over the ensuing centuries of Polynesian expansion and settlement, Māori culture developed from its Polynesian roots.
 Māori established separate tribes, built fortified villages (pā), hunted and fished, traded commodities, developed agriculture, arts and weaponry, and kept a detailed oral history.
 At some point, a group of Māori migrated to Rēkohu, now known as the Chatham Islands, where they developed their distinct Moriori culture.
 Regular European contact began from 1800, and British immigration proceeded rapidly, especially from 1855.
 European colonists had a dramatic effect on the Māori, bringing Christianity, advanced technology, the English language, numeracy and literacy.
 In 1840 Māori chiefs signed the Treaty of Waitangi, intended to enable the tribes to live peacefully with the colonists.
 However, after several incidents, the New Zealand Wars broke out from 1845, with Māori suffering a loss of land, partly through confiscation, but mainly through widespread and extensive land sales.
 Māori retained their identity, mostly choosing to live separately from settlers and continuing to speak and write Māori.
 With mass migration from Europe, a high Māori death rate and low life expectancy for Māori women, the indigenous population figure dropped between 1850 and 1930, becoming a minority.

 A meeting of European and Māori inhabitants of Hawke's Bay Province.
 Engraving, 1863.

 European New Zealanders (Pākehā), despite their location far from Europe, retained strong cultural ties to "Mother England".
 These ties were weakened by the demise of the British Empire and loss of special access to British meat and dairy markets.
 Pākehā began to forge a separate identity influenced by their pioneering history, a rural lifestyle and New Zealand's unique environment.
 Pākehā culture became prevalent after the wars, but after sustained political efforts, biculturalism and the Treaty of Waitangi became part of the school curriculum in the late 20th century, to promote understanding between Māori and Pākehā.

 More recently, New Zealand culture has been broadened by globalisation and immigration from the Pacific Islands, East Asia and South Asia.
-Non-Māori Polynesian cultures are apparent, with Pasifika, the world's largest Polynesian festival, now an annual event in Auckland.
+Non-Māori Polynesian cultures are apparent, with the Pasifika Festival, the world's largest Polynesian festival, now an annual event in Auckland.

 The development of a New Zealand identity and national character, separate from the British colonial identity, is most often linked with the period surrounding World War I, which gave rise to the concept of the Anzac spirit.
 Many citizens prefer to minimise ethnic divisions, simply calling themselves New Zealanders or, informally, "Kiwis".

 New Zealand marks two national days of remembrance, Waitangi Day and Anzac Day, and also celebrates holidays during or close to the anniversaries of the founding dates of each province.